nocomplexity/SecurityArchitecture/secure-coding-references.rst

 Secure Coding Guidelines
 --------------------------

-Securing coding is the practice of developing software that prevents security and privacy risks.
-Coding defects, bugs and logic flaws are a main cause of many software vulnerabilities.
-Since prevention is better than less complex than fixing security defects later, every software engineer should use Secure Coding guidelines and practices.
+Creating software is hard.
+Creating software that meets trivial security and privacy design rules has proven to be very difficult.
+Securing coding is the practice of developing software that prevents security and privacy risks

+This section gives an opinionated list of good programming standards for creating software that meets some form of minimal security standards.
+When it comes to privacy standards for software it's simple: Make sure the secure coding rules are enforced and no personal data can be exposed in any way.
+So start with using the privacy principles before coding.

+Every software engineer should use Secure Coding guidelines and practices.
+And every company must check that software used meets minimal standards regarding mitigating security and privacy risks.

 Reproducible builds
 ^^^^^^^^^^^^^^^^^^^^^